Missouri woman dies in southeast Kansas crash

 MONTGOMERY COUNTY, Kan.
 (KSNW) — A woman from Missouri has died after a crash in southeast Kansas.

-According to the Kansas Highway Patrol (KHP), the crash happened on Saturday, February 26 at noon in Montgomery County at the intersection of County Road 2800 and County Road 5700.
+According to the Kansas Highway Patrol, the crash happened on Saturday, Feb.
+26, at noon in Montgomery County at the intersection of County Road 2800 and County Road 5700.

 Michels was pronounced dead at the scene.